CloudNativeStudyGroup/CertDirectory/.github/ISSUE_TEMPLATE/personal-data-deletion-request.md

 Thank you for reaching out regarding the deletion of your personal data.
 To proceed with your request, please send a message to our official [LinkedIn page](https://www.linkedin.com/company/cloud-native-study-group).

 ---
+## Confirmation

+- [ ] I confirm that I am requesting the deletion of my personal data.
+- [ ] I confirm that I have sent a message to the LinkedIn page mentioned above.
+- [ ] I understand that this request will delete my personal data from the system, and this action cannot be reversed.

+---

 ## Important Notice